 The coefficient for the trial and treatment (TP) interaction variable is -0.0080(p=0.537).
 This means if you’re in the the treatment group during the trial period, you would reduce your kWh consumption by 0.8 percent.
 However, the estimate does not appear to be statistically significant at the 5 percent level.

 The coefficient for trial is -0.0201(p=0.104).
 This means during the trial period, kWh consumption reduces by 2 percent.
 Similar with the TP variable, the trial variable is not statistically significant at the 5 percent level.

+**This variable doesn’t matter, as we care only about the TREATMENT effect. -1 pt**

-Based on these results, our conclusion to CER is that the trial and treatment seemed to have reduced kWh consumption, but we could not reject the null hypothesis that there is no difference.
+Based on these results, our conclusion to CER is that the trial and treatment seemed to have reduced kWh consumption, but we could not reject the null hypothesis that there is no difference. **You should conclude that it seems to have had NO effect! -1 pt**

 Interpret the coefficient estimate for the second regression with weights.
 If you were consulting CER on the effectiveness of the C4 treatment, what would you conclude?